Muterra/doc-golix/spec.md

 If ```B``` receives:

-+ An updated copy of a dynamic binding with the indicated dynamic GUID
++ An updated copy of a dynamic binding with the indicated dynamic GHID
-+ An asymmetric request with the indicated GUID as recipient
++ An asymmetric request with the indicated GHID as recipient

 then ```B``` will publish only that specific object (GOBD or GARQ) to ```A```.
 If unsuccessful, ```B``` *may* repeat until successful.